mjumbewu/cyborgcity/DISCUSSION_READING_LIST.md

 # Reading List

 The following topics should all be considered in relation to technological changes that occurred around the years 2000-2030.
+This list is partial and evolving.
+These topics were chosen based on the idea that in several decades time, these will be some of the defining issues from this period.

 ## Community Organizing and Local Politics